 Originally, workhouse infirmaries were intended solely for the care of those resident in the workhouse.
 The beginnings of a change in this practice came with the establishment of the Metropolitan Asylums Board in 1869 which provided certain types of medical care for all London's poor.
 From the 1880s, admission to workhouse infirmaries was increasingly permitted to those who — though poor — were not sufficiently destitute to require entry the workhouse.
 Like all recipients of union relief, such patients first needed to have their means assessed by the union relieving officer and, where appropriate, might be required to contribute towards their maintenance whilst resident in the infirmary.
 Prior to 1918, receipt of poor relief disqualified the recipient from voting.
 The 1885 Medical Relief Disqualification Removal Act recognised the widening of access to workhouse infirmaries and provided that anyone who was in receipt only of poor-rate-funded medical care no longer lost their vote.

-The admission of non-paupers to workhouse infirmaries marked the beginnings of Britain's state-funded medical service, proving free treatment for those who would not otherwise be able to afford it.
-In some workhouses medical facilities steadily expanded to the point where it outgrew the the establishment's role of housing the destitute.
+The admission of non-paupers to workhouse infirmaries led to a widespread expansion infirmary buildings.
+This, coupled with a growth in the numbers of trained nursing staff, resulted in a major improvement in workhouse medical care.
+The workhouse medical service marked the beginning of Britain's state-funded medical service, proving free treatment for those who would not otherwise be able to afford it.
+Although there ware many charitably funded voluntary hospitals, they were often selective in who they admitted and generally did not offer long term care for the chronic sick or the elderly.
+In some workhouses, the medical provision steadily expanded to the point where it outgrew the the establishment's role of housing the destitute.
 When Britain's National Health Service was inaugurated in 1948, a large proportion of its real estate came from former workhouse and poor law establishments.